Funnel control for boundary control systems

 An intrinsic technical problem when investigating solvability of \eqref{eq:funnel_problem} is that the feedback is varying in time, i.e.\ it depends on $t$ explicitly.
 To circumvent this problem, we perform a change of variables leading to an evolution equation with a constant operator.
-This is subject of the subsequent auxiliary result. \begin{lemma} Let a~BCS $\syst$ be given which satisfies Assumption~\ref{ass:system_class} and assume that the initial value $x_0$ and the functions $\yref$, $p$, $\varphi$ fulfill Assumption~\ref{ass:contr}.
-Then for $\varphi_0=\varphi(0)$, $e_0=\Cf x_0-\yref(0)$, $u_0=\Bf x_0$, operators $P,Q:\cL(\C^m,\cD(\Af))$ with \eqref{eq:onto}, and the nonlinear m-dissipative operator $\cA$ given in (\ref{eq:closed_loop_op}) and
+This is the content of the subsequent auxiliary result. { \begin{proposition} Let $\syst$ be a~BCS satisfying Assumption~\ref{ass:system_class} for some $\alpha\in\R$ and assume that the initial value $x_0$ and the functions $\yref$, $p$, $\varphi$ fulfill Assumption~\ref{ass:contr}\tb{, and let the operators $P,Q\in\cL({U},\cD(\Af))$ be as in \eqref{eq:onto}.
+Then for the m-dissipative operator $\cA$ given in (\ref{eq:closed_loop_op}), and